DNFS-VNE: Deep Neuro Fuzzy System Driven Virtual Network Embedding: Conclusion and Future

 \section{Conclusion and Future}

 Based on the promising performance of interpretable DL represented by DNFS, this work proposes a DNFS-based VNE algorithm that aims to provide an interpretable NV scheme.
 Specifically, DNFS-VNE is a five-block architecture in which CNNs act as fuzzy implication operators to perform entailment operations and ultimately output the embedding probabilities of candidate substrate nodes.
 And, fuzzy rule patterns are cached into the weights during the model's forward computation and gradient back-propagation.
 Moreover, Mamdani-type linguistic rules are used to construct the fuzzy rule base using linguistic labels and then interpret them.
+Furthermore, we use the policy network based on a five-block architecture as the agent of DRL to optimize the VNE scheme through interaction with the environment and joint guidance of the reward function.
 Finally, the effectiveness of the algorithm is proved through experiments.

 Furthermore, it is important to mention that this work is only an initial effort to explore the interpretability of the VNE algorithm through DNFS.
 Additionally, this work can be easily extended to incorporate more resource dimensions, such as substrate link delay, substrate node degree, \textit{etc}., to explore the influence of more attributes on the VNE process.
-Also, it can explore more complicated fuzzy implication designs to obtain more detailed fuzzy rules, and then develop more versions of DNFS-VNE. \begin{IEEEbiography}[{ }]{Ailing Xiao} [M'14] received her Ph.D. degree in computer science and technology from Beijing University of Posts and Telecommunications in 2015.
-She was a post-doctoral researcher from 2015 to 2018 in the Department of Electronic Engineering at Tsinghua University, Beijing, China.
-She is currently an associate professor with the Beijing University of Posts and Telecommunications.
-Her research interests mainly include satellite-ground integrated communication theory and key network technologies, QoE-oriented network management, reliability management in network virtualization/NFV, \textit{etc}.
-Associate Prof. Xiao has published over 20 journals and conference papers, such as \textsc{IEEE Wireless Communications}, \textsc{IEEE Network}, \textsc{IEEE Transactions on Communications}, \textsc{IEEE Transactions on Network Science and Engineering}, \textit{etc}.
-In addition, she has chaired or participated in more than 10 projects of various types including the National Natural Science Foundation of China, and won the first prize of the Science and Technology Progress Award of the Ministry of Education. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Ning Chen} [S'22] is currently pursuing the Ph.D. degree with the School of Information and Communication Engineering, Beijing University of Posts and Telecommunications, Beijing, China.
-His research interests include network virtualization, satellite communications, and beam hopping. \end{IEEEbiography}
+Also, it can explore more complicated fuzzy implication designs to obtain more detailed fuzzy rules, and then develop more versions of DNFS-VNE.